MichalFrontEnd/BITVblog/blog/blog-01-accessibile-forms.md

 ## The Exhaustive(/ing?)
 Guide

 The web is available to (pretty much) everyone, and as such it should be comfortable to all its users to use regardless of their abilities or disabilities.
 Paying attention to the accessibility of the sites we build make them inclusive to as many users as possible.
 By being mindful of the different needs and abilities of the users we ensure better user experience, we can adapt to a wider age-range of our users or the different tools they use to operate a web browser.
 Search engines often favor websites that provide a better user experience, including those designed with accessibility in mind.

-Also, if you don't, [you might get sued...](https://www.forbes.com/sites/gusalexiou/2023/06/30/website-accessibility-lawsuits-rising-exponentially-in-2023-according-to-latest-data/ )
+Also, if you don't [you might get sued...](https://www.forbes.com/sites/gusalexiou/2023/06/30/website-accessibility-lawsuits-rising-exponentially-in-2023-according-to-latest-data/ )

 One of the most common and important ways users interact with the web is via web forms.
 From logging into websites to making a reservation at a restaurant - most of the interactive actions users perform on websites are done via forms.
 However, web forms can pose many challenges or barriers for users experiencing difficulty seeing or navigating using a mouse.
 Inaccessible forms can lead to feelings of frustration, alienation or users abandoning the site or service altogether.